Pensions Mortgages

 Because the mortgage loan was being repaid through one-quarter of the pension pot the fund needed to increase four times the amount of the mortgage.
 This, as well as the poor investment returns since the 1980s, had left many pensions mortgages worth a lot less than people initially thought they would be when they opted into them.
 Once at retirement age, many people were not left with enough money, or the amount they expected, to pay off their mortgage.

 Pension mortgages are not just solely down to the fact that they did not grow as much as the customer expected as poor advice was also given in the first place.
-Many people were mis-sold mortgages if the mortgage adviser did not inform you about the product they were selling adequately enough.
+Many people were mis-sold mortgages if the mortgage adviser did not inform you about the product they were selling sufficiently enough.
 You could have also been mis-sold a mortgage if the financial adviser did not take into account your circumstances stances both in the short term and in the long run.

 Have I been mis-sold a pension mortgage?